Deprecation: #99916 - Site language "direction" setting

 However, according to https://meta.wikimedia.org/wiki/Template:List_of_language_names_ordered_by_code the list of languages that have a directionality of "right-to-left" is fixed and does not need to be configured anymore.

-Since TYPO3 v12 it is not needed to set this property in the site configuration anymore, and is removed from the Backend UI.
-The information is now automatically derived from the Locale setting of the Site Configuration.
+Since TYPO3 v12 it is not necessary to set this property in the site configuration

 serves no purpose anymore and